RubixML/Server/README.md

 $server->serve($estimator);
 ```

-> **Note**: The server will stay running until the process is terminated.
-It is a good practice to use a process monitor such as [Supervisor](http://supervisord.org/) to start and autorestart the server in case of a failure.

 Or, you can load a previously trained estimator from storage and serve it like in the example below.

 ```php